MaxHalford/eaopt/README.md

 - It's generic, your only constraint is to model your problem and `gago` will do all the hard work for you.
 - You can easily add your own genetic operators.
-- `gago` implements parallel populations (called "demes") who exchange individuals for better performance.
+- `gago` implements parallel populations (called "Populations") who exchange individuals for better performance.
 - `gago` will be well maintained.

 ## Suggestions